 6. How can I use the time management matrix to prioritize my daily tasks and activities?

 People should first list all of their chores and group them into one of the four quadrants before prioritizing them using the time management matrix.
-After that, they should order jobs in quadrant 1 before moving on to quadrant 2.
+After that, they should order jobs in Quadrant 1 before moving on to Quadrant 2.
 As much as practicable, quadrants 3 and 4 should be reduced or removed.

 7. How do I determine which tasks belong in each quadrant of the time management matrix?

 People should first list all of their chores and group them into one of the four quadrants before prioritizing them using the time management matrix.
-After that, they should order jobs in quadrant 1 before moving on to quadrant 2.
+After that, they should order jobs in Quadrant 1 before moving on to Quadrant 2.
 As much as practicable, quadrants 3 and 4 should be reduced or removed.

 8. How do I know if I’m spending too much time in one quadrant of the time management matrix?